wahumatrum/battery-pickup-prediction/README.md

-# battery-grs
+# battery pickups
+>**Note:**
 Redacted version for public use of our delivery repo for a german battery collecting company.
-You can watch [our presentation](https://www.youtube.com/watch?v=ODgKSD7HrL4&list=PLSizAuhe-ZaPGwjn6q2gOgc8L1p7BKgWF&index=22&pp=iAQB) on our project!
+You can watch [our presentation](https://www.youtube.com/watch?v=ODgKSD7HrL4&list=PLSizAuhe-ZaPGwjn6q2gOgc8L1p7BKgWF&index=22&pp=iAQB) on our project (ca. 10 min).
+Our Dashboard is not contained in this repository.

 # The project summary